Skip to content

 • Telemetry & Settings: Added telemetry injection to the v1 settings schema.
 Telemetry configuration now supports hierarchical merging and is automatically bridged into the agent container’s environment variables.

 • CLI Additions: Introduced the scion look command for non-interactive terminal viewing.
-Project initialization now automatically sets up template directories and requires a global grove.
+Project initialization now automatically sets up template directories and requires a global project.

 • Lifecycle Hooks: Relocated the cleanup handler to container lifecycle hooks to guarantee reliable execution upon container termination.